peruzzoarthur/cold-note/README.md

-# 🥶📝 Cold-Note: A Fast Note-Creating CLI Tool
+# 🥶📝 cold-note: A Fast Note-Creating CLI Tool

-Cold-Note is a lightweight and customizable command-line tool designed to streamline note creation and organization for Obsidian users.
+cold-note is a lightweight and customizable command-line tool designed to streamline note creation and organization for Obsidian users.
 With built-in templating, metadata handling, and Neovim integration, it helps you create structured notes efficiently.

 ### ✨ Features

-🚀 Quick Note Creation – Stylish Interface powered by [charmbracelet-huh](https://github.com/charmbracelet/huh).
+🚀 Quick Note Creation – Stylish and functional interface powered by [charmbracelet/huh](https://github.com/charmbracelet/huh).

 📁 Smart Directory Management – Automatically selects organized vault directories.